 To put it somewhat more simply, given E and M, the set $S := E \times M$ is the space of signs.
-If f is a function symbol, $\Im(f)$ is a partial n-ary function on S.
+If f is a function symbol, $\mathcal{I}(f)$ is a partial n-ary function on S. Indeed, the definitions of the previous chapter can be imported without much adaptation.
+The only difference is that where we generated strings (or sequences thereof) how we generate signs.